smannam77/league-match-analysis/README.md

 ## **Baseline Model**

 As a baseline, I fit a simple **logistic regression model** using a small set of core features like gold and XP differentials at 10 minutes.
-I used a scikit-learn pipeline to handle preprocessing and model fitting in a clean, efficent, and modular way.
+I used a scikit-learn pipeline to handle preprocessing and model fitting in a clean, efficient, and modular way.

 The baseline model achieved pretty reasonable accuracy and provided interpretable coefficients showing how increases in gold and XP differential affect the log odds of winning.
 However, there was still room to improve performance by incorporating more features and non-linear relationships.